-Scary Mommy is one of the largest, most influential, and trusted entertainment and information sources for millennial moms online.
+Scary Mommy is one of the largest, most influential, and most trusted entertainment and information sources for millennial moms online.
 The community is filled with millions of women supporting each other through acceptance, empowerment, and the shared experience of motherhood.
 Their original content informs, entertains, and unites all women and moms with new and honest perspectives on parenting, news, trending topics, and personal stories.

 2) Louise Pentland

 When Louise started her YouTube career, she was newly married to teacher Matt Watson.
 A year later, their daughter Darcy was born.
 While she was already making videos during that time, she got even more popular after her divorce as she documented life as a single mom to a young daughter.
 Her daily life videos offer insight into different parenting styles, personal struggles, and points of view of some of the best moms out there.
-Since then, she has had another daughter with her fiancé Liam O’Neill and continues making content documenting her motherhood journey.
+Since then, she has had another daughter with her fiancé Liam O’Neill and continues making content that documents her motherhood journey.

 3) Kids Eat in Color

-We all know that children can be picky eaters, and, getting them to eat anything green is an all-out battle which usually results in bribery.
+We all know that children can be picky eaters, and, getting them to eat anything green is an all-out battle that usually results in bribery.
 Kids Eat in Color helps parents find ways to encourage their kids to eat their food without the hassle.
 Thanks to this blog, parents no longer have to worry about what to feed their kids and how to get them to try new foods.